ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/ray-debugging.rst

 .. warning::

-    The Ray Debugger is an experimental feature and is currently unstable.
-Interfaces are subject to change.
+    The Ray Debugger is a legacy feature and will be deprecated in 3 months.
+You should use the :doc:`Ray Distributed Debugger <../../ray-distributed-debugger>` instead.

 Getting Started
 ---------------